Sector Development Archives - ISO-BEA

 Maximum Funding Amounts

-Note: Applicants are eligible for a maximum amount of $4,500 CAD per fiscal year.
+Applicants are eligible for a maximum amount of $4,500.00 per fiscal year.
+Recipients may receive less than the request amount.

 Program Overview

-The ISO is offering Travel Funding to support Indigenous screen-based creatives for activities that require travel including festival and market attendance, conferences, community engagement, training opportunities, and artistic screen-based collaboration across Canada and internationally.
+The ISO Travel Program is intended to support Indigenous screen-based creatives for project related activities or professional development opportunities that require travel, including festival and market attendance, conferences, community engagement, training opportunities, and artistic screen-based collaboration across Canada and internationally.

 Program Summary